afreeorange/bock/README.md

 * Each article's revision rendered as Raw Source, HTML, and JSON
 * A listing of all revisions for each article (if applicable)
 * Each folder's structure in HTML and JSON ([example](https://wiki.nikhil.io/Food/))
-* An archive page that lets you search your articles
+* An archive page that lets you search your articles thanks to SQLite and [SQL.js](https://github.com/sql-js/sql.js/)
 * A Homepage (if it doesn't exist as `Home.md`) at `/Home`
 * A page that redirects to some random article at `/random`
 * An index page that redirects to `/Home`